erikhiggy/rust8/README.md

 # rust8
-Chip-8 interpreter written in Rust
+Chip-8 interpreter written in Rust built for learning purposes